 Negative space is the extra bit of white space around your text.
 Adjusting the spacing comes in handy when you want to add emphasis to your subheadings, or to make your text light and open for your readers.
 It is intrinsically linked to the leading: more space means improved readability.
 Don’t exaggerate though – it can become visually unappealing.

-The optical center is the point your eyes will be naturally drawn to when looking at a page, photo, graphic element etc. Because this is the focal point of the layout, it is best to position here the item that you want emphasized.
+The optical centre is the point your eyes will be naturally drawn to when looking at a page, photo, graphic element etc. Because this is the focal point of the layout, it is best to position here the item that you want emphasized.
 There are different proportions for different layouts, so it’s good to do a little research for your own projects.

 Rule of Thirds

 The rule of thirds is a principle applied to design and photography to create more interest in the subject of the graphical element.
-Because the focal points are offset from the center of the frame, the subject appears better integrated with a flowing, balanced image.
+Because the focal points are offset from the centre of the frame, the subject appears better integrated with a flowing, balanced image.

 Typographic texture is rendered through the spacing of elements – symbols, letters, words, paragraphs etc. Consistency in spacing produces high-quality typesetting.
 Another type of texture designers often use is the application of a recognizable visual of a textured surface (wood, for example) to a flat element to make it pop.